 How Long Does Prednisone Stay in Your System?

-Prednisone has a half-life of about 2 to 3 hours, according to the Rayos drug label, though other studies place its half-life closer to 3 to 4 hours.
-Half-life is the amount of time it takes for the drug level in the body to decrease to 50 percent of what it was when a person first took it.
+Prednisone has a half-life of about 2 to 3 hours, according to the 2022 Rayos drug label, though other studies place its half-life closer to 3 to 4 hours.
+Half-life is the time it takes for the drug level in the body to decrease to 50% of what it was when a person first took it.

-For example, if a person took 5 mg of prednisone, the dose remaining in the body after three hours would be about 2.5 mg.
+For example, if a person took 5 mg of prednisone, the dose remaining in the body after three hours would be approximately 2.5 mg.

 It takes about seven half-lives for a drug to leave the body.
-So based on a half-life time of 2 to 3 hours, it would take 14 to 21 hours for prednisone to leave the body.
-This is just an average and may be different depending on a person’s age, weight and general health.
+Based on a half-life time of 2 to 3 hours, it would take 14 to 21 hours for prednisone to leave the body.
+This is an average and may be different depending on a person’s age, weight and general health.

 - Abdominal pain